amannirala13/PhoneEditText-Android/README.md

 - No drop down lists.
 - No user based inputs
 - No predictive definations of dial codes.
-- Dial code can be changed on the wish of the user
+- Dial code can be changed upon the wish of the user
 - Full support of TextInputEditText

 ### Limitations